-The Pigs Eye Landfill site is a closed dump located in the floodplain of the Mississippi River just east of the St. Paul downtown airport.
-The triangular-shaped heavily vegetated Site is bounded by a railroad switching yard to the northeast, various industrial properties to the west and Pigs Eye Lake to the south.
-The final reach of Battle Creek flows through the site and discharges to Pigs Eye Lake.
-The Mississippi River is located approximately 800 feet west of the site.
-Pigs Eye Landfill is approximately 230 acres in size and was the largest unpermitted garbage dump in Minnesota.
-The site accepted greater than 70 percent of the municipal, commercial and industrial waste (an estimated 8.2 million cubic yards) from St. Paul and surrounding communities for 16 years up to 1972.
-From 1977 - 1985, the Metropolitan Council Environmental Services' predecessor was permitted to dispose of sewage sludge ash on 31 acres of the landfill.
-The ash was disposed on top of existing waste and covered with two feet of soil.
-Various phases of investigation revealed contaminants in ground water, surface water, and sediments at the site including volatile organic compounds, semivolatile organic compounds, metals, and polychlorinated biphenyls (PCBs).
+The Pigs Eye Landfill site (Site) is a closed dump located in the floodplain of the Mississippi River just east of the St. Paul downtown airport.
+The triangular-shaped, heavily vegetated Site is bounded by a railroad switching yard to the northeast, various industrial properties to the west, and Pigs Eye Lake to the south.
+The final reach of Battle Creek flows through the Site, and discharges to Pigs Eye Lake.
+The Mississippi River is located approximately 800 feet west of the Site.
+Pigs Eye Landfill is approximately 230 acres in size, and was the largest unpermitted garbage dump in Minnesota.
+The Site accepted more than 70 percent of the municipal, commercial, and industrial waste (an estimated 8.2 million cubic yards) from St. Paul and surrounding communities for 16 years, up to 1972.
+From 1977 - 1985, the predecessor of the Metropolitan Council's Environmental Services was permitted to dispose of sewage sludge ash on 31 acres of the landfill.
+The ash was disposed on top of existing waste, and covered with two feet of soil.
+Various phases of investigation revealed contaminants in ground water, surface water, and sediments at the Site, including volatile organic compounds, semi-volatile organic compounds, metals, polychlorinated biphenyls (PCBs), and perfluorinated chemicals.

-In the first two years of work, FY 2002 and FY 2003, contractors hired by the MPCA and the City of St. Paul completed Phase 1 of remediation work at Pigs Eye Landfill.
-Phase 1 included pulling waste back from Battle Creek; installation of a filtration layer between the solid waste and the creek and re-sloping remaining solid waste to the top of the select fill; chemical stabilization of a lead-contaminated battery disposal area one acre in size; filling a two-acre pond that contained contaminated sediments; and adding cover material to the pre-existing but partial soil cover.
-In FY 2004, Phase 2 work included construction of soil cover for an additional 80 acres, slope correction and erosion-prevention work along Battle Creek; installation of monitoring wells; relocation of waste as part of slope grading and relocation and consolidation of waste found on neighboring property that was part of the original dump footprint; filling in a second pond that held contaminated sediments; installation of a permanent creek crossing; and removal and proper disposal of drums containing hazardous wastes, and tires.
-During FY 2005, seeding of the sloped areas along the creek was completed and the City's consultant prepared a first draft of the Operations and Maintenance (O&M) plan that will guide the City's perpetual care of the site.
+In the first two years of remediation work at the Site (FY 2002-2003), contractors hired by the MPCA and the City of St. Paul (City) completed Phase 1 of remediation work at Pigs Eye Landfill.
+Phase 1 included:

+- pulling waste back from Battle Creek; - installing a filtration layer between the solid waste and the creek, and re-sloping remaining solid waste to the top of the select fill; - chemically stabilizing a lead-contaminated battery disposal area one acre in size; - filling a two-acre pond that contained contaminated sediments; and - adding cover material to the pre-existing but partial soil cover.

+In FY 2004, Phase 2 work included:

+- constructing a soil cover for an additional 80 acres; - correcting a slope and preventing erosion along Battle Creek; - installing monitoring wells; - relocating waste as part of slope grading, and relocating and consolidating waste found on neighboring property that was part of the original dump footprint; - filling in a second pond that held contaminated sediments; - installing a permanent creek crossing; and - removing and properly disposing of tires and drums containing hazardous wastes.

+During FY 2005, seeding of the sloped areas along the creek was completed, and the City's consultant prepared a first draft of the Operation and Maintenance (O&M) plan that will guide the City's perpetual care of the site.
 Demobilization of contractor equipment and supplies was completed.
-Crews planted 835 trees, replacing previously planted trees which did not survive probably due to semi-drought conditions that prevailed shortly after planting.
+Crews planted 835 trees, replacing previously planted trees which did not survive, probably due to semi-drought conditions that prevailed shortly after planting.

 Construction is complete and the total of state money expended was under \$6 million.
-The site has now entered the long-term maintenance and monitoring as detailed in the July 2006 Long-Term Maintenance and Monitoring Plan.
-The City of St. Paul will inspect and maintain the cover, slopes, erosion controls, monitoring wells and provide funding for monitoring and reporting.
-The MPCA is conducting surface water and ground water monitoring with reimbursement of costs by the city.
-MPCA will also do well inspections and prepare annual reports.
+The Site has now entered the long-term maintenance and monitoring phase, as detailed in the July, 2006, Long-Term Maintenance and Monitoring Plan.
+The City will inspect and maintain the cover, slopes, erosion controls, and monitoring wells, and will provide funding for monitoring and reporting.
+The MPCA is conducting surface water and ground water monitoring, with reimbursement of costs by the City.
+MPCA will also conduct well inspections, and prepare annual reports.